Lordship, County Louth

 The local Roman Catholic church, the Church of St Mary, was built c.
 1860 and is in the parish of Lordship & Ballymascanlon of the Roman Catholic Archdiocese of Armagh.
+The church, which is in Piedmont townland, is included in the Record of Protected Structures maintained by Louth County Council.
+Other protected structures in Piedmont townland include a disused 19th century railway bridge on the former Dundalk, Newry and Greenore Railway line, and Piedmont House - a ruined late 17th century house associated with the Townley family of Townley Hall.

-The local Gaelic Athletic Association club is St. Patricks GFC.
+The local Gaelic Athletic Association club is St Patrick's.
 Founded in 1953, the club has won the Louth Senior Football Championship on several occasions.

 Lordship was designated as a census town by the Central Statistics Office for the first time in the 2016 census, at which time it had a population of 486 people.